 - 1. Gender equality is not a competition.
-In order that gender equality succeeds as a women and a 'loss' for men - 2.
+In order that gender equality succeeds as a gain from it.
+It cannot be a 'victory' for - 2.
 Men also gain from gender equality.
-But these gains are not in the 'visible' public domain but in the more invisible but also important 'personal' domain.
-This with women in their family - their spouse, daughter, sister, mother.
+But these gains are not in the 'visible' public also important 'personal' domain.
+This is in the form of improved relationships with women in their family - their spouse, daughter, sister, mother.
 They with their 'male' friends.
 Men from different social groups across the country have counted this gain as the most achievement for them.

-- 3. It is important to develop an understanding of privilege and disadvantage at the same time Patriarchy has historically created or privilege all the time.
+- 3. It is important to develop an understanding of privilege and disadvantage at the same time.
+Patriarchy has historically created or privilege all the time.
 They feel uncomfortable in their spaces of 'disadvantage' and can be sensitised to feel or empathise with the discomfort they cause in their own loved ones through their somewhat 'uncaring' behaviours.
-Men develop a sense of solidarity and shared aspiration with women in their families and a collaboration with other male colleagues. - 4.
+Men develop a sense with women in their families and a collaboration with other male colleagues. - 4.
 Men need their own groups to guide and support them in their process of change.
-This group becomes a space of sharing doubts and dilemma, mutual support as well as a forum for collective action.
-When men start changing their actions like fetching water or washing ridiculed.
-Peer support is important to - 5.
-When a group of men share a new understanding of social relationships, both with women and with other men they start taking public action girls' education, women's participation in local governments or even for conservation action or income generation, start first by men taking responsibilities for domestic tasks which free women's time to engage in these activities.
-Then men can also the existing hurdles.
-Public action is a seguel to personal action and is an essential indicator of the deep personal commitment to equality and change.
+This group becomes a space of sharing doubts and dilemma, mutual support as well as a forum for collective actions like fetching water or washing clothes they are often pushed back and ridiculed.
+Peer support is important to overcome this stage. - 5.
+When a group of men share a new understanding of social relationships, both with women and with other men they start taking public action in local governments or even for conservation action or income generation, start first by men taking responsibilities for domestic tasks which free women's time to engage in these activities.
+Then men can also intervene in the relevant institutions to create more opportunities or reduce a sequel to personal action and is an essential indicator of the deep personal commitment to equality and change.